- Human Rights Policy

 ≫ Supply Chain Management

-The Group conducts a variety of initiatives to prevent harassment, including awareness-raising and seminars.
-We will continue to improve our knowledge and ability to respond to harassment, and we will firmly commit ourselves to “not engage in harassment, not tolerate harassment, and not become a bystander,” while striving to create a safe and comfortable workplace.
+The Group conducts a variety of initiatives to prevent harassment, including raising awareness and seminars.
+We will continually improve our knowledge of and ability to respond to harassment, and will make a firm commitment to "not engaging in nor tolerating harassment, and not being a bystander," and strive to create "open and communicative workplaces that are safe, pleasant, and free of harassment."

-In addition to the whistleblowing contact points, we have established internal and external hotlines to facilitate consultation, especially on matters related to sexual harassment, maternal harassment, and LGBTQ issues.
+In addition to the whistleblowing contact points, we have established internal and external hotlines to facilitate consultation, especially on matters related to harassment, and LGBTQ issues.

 We conducted a careful investigation of the facts to ensure that the informant does not suffer any disadvantages, and if an issue is confirmed, we implemented guidance and education for the target individuals to make improvements.
 We also made use of the intranet to raise awareness among all employees.

-In order to “eliminate harassment,” we have been working very hard throughout FY2023 by a Corporate Ethics Study Meeting, including group discussions, throughout the entire Group.
-In addition, we have expanded the number of whistleblowing and consultation contacts points for harassment both internally and externally.
-We aim to realize a company where all employees can work with peace of mind by raising awareness among officers and employees through the implementation of such study sessions and by establishing an environment that makes it easy to report and consult.
+The Group holds a Corporate Ethics Study Sessions every year.
+In FY2024, the theme of the session was harassment prevention, with participants watching a mini-drama followed by a group discussion.
+A total of 1,450 people across the Group (approx. 95% of all employees) participated in the session.
+We aim to realize a company where all employees can work with peace of mind by raising awareness among executives and employees through the implementation of such study sessions and by establishing an environment that makes it easy to report and consult.

 *Horizontally scrollable